4.2 Multi-Agency Public Protection Arrangements (MAPPA)

 Category 3 offenders – other dangerous offenders – when a level 2 or 3 MAPP meeting decides that the risk of harm has reduced sufficiently or the case no longer requires active multi-agency management.

-All Category 1 and 2 offenders managed at MAPPA levels 2 or 3 who are coming to the end of their notification requirements or period of statutory supervision must be reviewed and should be considered for registration as a Category 3 offender.
-However, registration as a Category 3 offender should only occur if they meet the criteria and continue to require active multi-agency management.
-All except Category 2 level 1 offenders will have an active ViSOR record.
-When they cease to be MAPPA offenders, the record will be archived.
-The record will remain in ViSOR until the offender's 100th birthday.
-At this point, the case will be reviewed with the expectation that the record will be deleted.4.
-Assessment of the Risk of Serious Harm
+All Category 1, 2 and 4 offenders managed at MAPPA levels 2 or 3 who are coming to the end of their notification requirements or period of licence must be reviewed and should be considered for registration as a Category 3 offender or discretionary Category 4 offender.
+However, registration as a Category 3 or discretionary Category 4 offender should only occur if they meet the criteria and continue to require active multi-agency management.

 All MAPPA offenders must be assessed using the approved risk assessment tools where appropriate.
 Risk assessment must draw on the widest information available from all agencies involved.